Arch Linux Hibernation Using Swap File

 Configuring Kernel Module

-Editing HOOKS in mkinitcpio.conf
+Edit the HOOKS entry in mkinitcpio.conf

-For hook keywords, refer to ArchWiki
+For runtime hook keywords, refer to ArchWiki.

 Add the resume hook: